 Maximiliano Garcia

-Hi!
-I am Max Garcia, 6th year PhD student at Boston University.
+Welcome to my website!
+I am Max Garcia, a Postdoctoral Research Associate at the Brown University Center for Philosophy, Politics, and Economics.
 I am an applied microeconomist, working on Development, Political Economy and Environmental Economics.
-I completed my BA and MA in Economics at the University of Chile.
+I received my PhD in Economics from Boston University.
+Previously, I completed my BA and MA in Economics at the University of Chile.
 You can check my CV here.

 I am currently investigating how climate change impacts are mediated by institutions.
 Starting from the analysis of the institutions governing water usage and property in Chile, I show the effects of property rights enforcement on the distribution of water under private property.
 Climate change is expected to increase the frequency, length and intensity of events of water scarcity.
 If you want to know more, please reach out!